invidian/secure-and-reproducible-arch-linux/README.md

 ### Old Android phone as Offline Password Manager

 [Credentials which shouldn't be stored in Daily Password Manager](#credentials-which-shouldnt-be-stored-in-daily-password-manager) section highlighted which credentials shouldn't be stored in your Daily Password Manager from safety reasons.
-The only way to access those secrets is to boot Offline Secure OS, plug your Offline Backup Volume and get password from there.
+The only way to access those secrets is to boot Offline Recovery Volume, plug your Offline Backup Volume and get password from there.
 This might be not very convenient if you have limited number of devices available.

-As an alternative for Secure OS, you may consider using old Android phone without network configured and without SIM card as a simple offline password manager, which would have additional copy of your passwords you keep offline, protected by the same Master Password which is used to protect Offline Backup Volume.
+As an alternative for Offline Recovery Volume, you may consider using old Android phone without network configured and without SIM card as a simple offline password manager, which would have additional copy of your passwords you keep offline, protected by the same Master Password which is used to protect Offline Backup Volume.
 This should make it more convenient to access passwords stored there when needed.

 You could even try and modify your Android phone to act as a USB keyboard or use device like [InputStick](http://inputstick.com/) to avoid typing your password yourself.